Frequently Asked Questions about USCB Pre-licensure BSN Nursing Program/Advisement

 d) Acceptable scores (benchmarks may change, check current standards) on the Kaplan Admissions test.

 Background checks, drug screening and health requirements are required on incoming students to ensure the safety of the patients treated by students in the clinical education program.
 Clinical agencies do have the right to refuse student clinical placement based on criminal background and health requirements.
 A student will not be allowed into clinical settings if the background check or the health clearance is inadequate.
 Students must complete the clinical portion of courses to pass the nursing courses.
 Therefore, students who cannot pass a background check or drug screen will not be admitted to the USCB Nursing program.
 If a student does not pass the background check or drug screen, they are ineligible to perform the clinical portion of their courses for all agencies and progression in the USCB Nursing program will be stopped.
+Students must successfully complete the clinical component of a course to receive a passing grade in the course.

 What do I do if I have another degree or want to transfer into the nursing program?